STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Related Work

 \subsection{Traversability Estimation and Navigation Planning for Bipedal Locomotion}

 Traversability for bipedal locomotion on rough terrain remains largely underexplored.
-The works of \cite{muenprasitivej2024bipedal, shamsah2024terrain, huang2023efficient} estimate terrain difficulty by simply calculating sagittal and lateral slopes of an area, penalizing or rejecting regions with steep inclines during navigation planning.
-An approach with a decent bipedal locomotion-specific consideration is developed in~\cite{mccrory2023bipedal}, which samples expected footstep candidates around nodes during A* planning and defines traversability as the percentage of cells with sufficiently low inclination and height proximity within the sampled area.
-Other works have explored learning-based traversability estimation for traversing flat, tilted surfaces based on footstep availability~\cite{lin2017humanoid, lin2021long}, or adjusting body height to navigate low-ceiling environments~\cite{li2023autonomous}.
-However, these methods are limited to specific types of environments and do not address navigation over large-scale, more general rough terrains.
+In~\cite{mccrory2023bipedal}, A* planning samples candidate footsteps around nodes and defines traversability as the percentage of cells with sufficiently low inclination and height proximity within the sampled region.
+Other works have explored learning-based traversability estimation for traversing tilted flat surfaces based on footstep availability~\cite{lin2017humanoid, lin2021long}, or adjusting body height to navigate low-ceiling environments~\cite{li2023autonomous}.
+These methods target specific settings and do not address large-scale navigation across general rough terrain.